 Fish UI is a lightweight Vue UI component library toolkit, with support for webpack and ES2015.

 At the time of writing, this project only had five contributors.
 However, there’s been some activity within the last month, which suggests that it is still active.
 You can head over to the documentation of the project to give it a try!

 Quasar is a front end framework based on Vue.
 You should consider it if you plan to work on responsive web and mobile applications.
 It is a full-fledged framework that supports features like minification and caching – in addition to components for your framework.
 As of May 2020, it has over 14.6k stars on GitHub.

 Quasar is perhaps the most extensive of all the Vue UI component libraries we have covered here.
 It has in-depth documentation and robust, end-to-end implementation.

-Vux is a framework based on WeChat’s WeUI and webpack, on top of Vue.
+Vux is a Vue framework based on WeChat’s WeUI and webpack.
 However, the documentation is mostly in Chinese, with minimal English translation.
 Vux primarily emphasizes on quick development of mobile components for your application.